 Effective for:

-- Mathematical problems: Arithmetic, algebra, word problems
+- Mathematical problems: Arithmetic, algebra, word problems (especially on instruction models)

 - Logical reasoning: Puzzles, deductions, analysis